-René, age 36 and Roman, age 38, had a daughter named Sage, age 7, who had Asperger Syndrome.
-René stated, “Our little girl is extremely hypersensitive…not emotionally, but literally.
+René, age 36 and Roman, age 38, had a daughter named Sage, age 7, who had Autism Spectrum Disorder.
+René stated, "Our little girl is extremely hypersensitive…not emotionally, but literally.
 Sage’s teachers have called me saying that she’s disruptive in class because she can’t bear even the slight hum of the air conditioner and she complains of her seat being uncomfortable.
-I’ve also been told that during fire drills she cries and covers her ears, which causes her classmates to tease her and her teachers to chastise her.”
+I’ve also been told that during fire drills she cries and covers her ears, which causes her classmates to tease her and her teachers to chastise her."

 Roman stated, "And thunderstorms!
 Sage becomes hysterical!
 Fireworks at the Fourth of July can prompt similar reactions, though she loves to watch them.
 Unfortunately, the noise of thunder is more difficult to shut out."